robabby/robabby.github.io/client/src/pages/articles/2018-04-07---Smashing-Conference-Toronto/index.md

 description: "I reflect on my experiences at the Smashing Conference, and exploring the city of Toronto."
 ---

 This past week I had the pleasure of visiting Toronto for the first time and experiencing [SmashingConf](https://www.smashingmagazine.com/events/toronto-2018/), and I would like to take some time and share my experiences from the event.
-SmashingConf decided to do something rather controversial for this conference by asking all presenters to avoid using PowerPoint slides during their speeches.
-A curious decision to be sure, and you could tell immediately that the speakers were out of their comfort zone.
-Fortunately speakers operating outside of their comfort zone is something that seemed to only fuel the engagement in the talks.

 ## The City